When should I have my septic tank pumped?

 High-pressure water jetting – $4/ft 50 foot minimum ($200 minimum)

-Televised Sewer Inspection – $200 (covers 100 feet) copy of inspection included either USB flash drive or DVD
+Televised Sewer Inspection – $200 Includes USB flash drive of video inspection.

 Commercial pumping – please call for a rate as it varies with size/condition of the tank and what is being pumped. (shop pits, grease traps etc)